amorenoz/govdpa/README.md

-# user-vdpa-cli
+GoVdpa contains a set of libraries and programs to manage vdpa devices in Golang

+### Libraries:
+- **uvdpa**: Implements the interaction with Userspace Vdpa Daemon

+### Programs:
-A client for the Userspace Vdpa Daemon
+- **vpdacli**: A command line interface to the Userspace Vdpa Daemon

+# VdpaCli
+vdpacli is a command line interface that can send commands to the Userspace Vdpa Daemon.

 ## Building
 In order to build the application, just run the top level Makefile: